WPHP’s 31st Annual Reunion

 Annual Reunion

-WPHP’s Annual Reunion event is a special opportunity that features a program of inspiring speakers and workshops.
-Attendees unite and support each other on the journey of recovery in a unique Pacific Northwest setting.
-CE credits are also available!
+WPHP’s Annual Reunion event is a special opportunity that features an exciting program and inspiring speakers!
+Attendees unite and connect with one another in a unique Pacific Northwest setting.
+The educational presentations, personal stories, and fellowship provide support, guidance, and community.
+CE credits are also available.

 Annual Reunion Information & Registration